Jason Vosler Player Props: Reds vs. Phillies

 Looking to place a prop bet on Jason Vosler?
 Check out what's available at BetMGM and sign up with this link!

-- Vosler hit .265 with six doubles, a triple, four home runs and 11 walks.
+- Vosler is batting .250 with a double, a triple, three home runs and a walk.

+- Vosler has had a base hit in four of seven games this season, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.